Home Cocktails Ordinary Drink Whiskey Sour

 What type of whiskey is best for a Whiskey Sour?

-While blended whiskey is traditionally used in a Whiskey Sour, many enthusiasts prefer bourbon for its sweeter profile.
-The choice of whiskey can significantly influence the cocktail's flavor, so experimenting with different types can yield delicious results.
+While blended whiskey is traditional for a Whiskey Sour, you can also use bourbon for a richer flavor.
+The choice of whiskey can significantly affect the drink's overall taste, so it's worth experimenting with different types to find your preferred profile.

-What is the purpose of powdered sugar in a Whiskey Sour?
+What is the origin of the Whiskey Sour?

 You Might Also Like